ydb-platform/ydb/README.md

 ## How to contribute

-We are glad to welcome new contributors to YDB Platform project!
+We are glad to welcome new contributors!

 1. Please read [contributor's guide](CONTRIBUTING).
-2. We can accept your work to YDB Platform after you have read CLA text.
+2. We can accept your work to YDB Platform after you have read contributor's license agreement (aka CLA).
 3. Please don't forget to add a note to your pull request, that you agree to the terms of the CLA.

 More information can be found in [CONTRIBUTING](CONTRIBUTING) file.

 ## Success stories